Economy of the Philippines: Electronics

 A Texas Instruments plant in Baguio has been operating for 20 years and is the largest producer of DSP chips in the world.
 Texas Instruments' Baguio plant produces all the chips used in Nokia cell phones and 80% of chips used in Ericsson cell phones in the world.
 Toshiba hard disk drives are manufactured in Santa Rosa, Laguna.
 Printer manufacturer Lexmark has a factory in Cebu City.
 Electronics and other light industries are concentrated in Laguna, Cavite, Batangas and other Calabarzon provinces with sizable numbers found in Southern Philippines that account for most of the country's export.

 The Philippine Electronics Industry is classified into (73%) Semiconductor Manufacturing Services (SMS) and (27%) Electronics Manufacturing Services (EMS) according to SEIPI, the largest organization of foreign and Filipino electronics companies in the Philippines.
 Electronic products continued to be the country's top export with total earnings of US$45.66 billion and accounted for 57.8 percent of the total export of goods in 2022.

+Semiconductor

+The semiconductor industry plays a critical role in the Philippine economy by integrating the Philippines into the global electronics value chain.
+The country is primarily involved in the assembly, testing, and packaging stages of semiconductor production rather than chip design or wafer fabrication, serving as a key link in the global supply chain for electronic components.

+According to the Semiconductor and Electronics Industries in the Philippines Foundation (SEIPI), semiconductor manufacturing services account for the majority of the country’s electronics industry output.
+Semiconductor products are widely used in consumer electronics, telecommunications equipment, automotive systems, and industrial applications.

+Semiconductor manufacturing facilities in the Philippines are largely operated by multinational firms and are concentrated in major industrial zones, particularly in the CALABARZON region as well as parts of Central Luzon and the Visayas.
+The industry benefits from a skilled technical workforce, competitive production costs, and government investment incentives.

+As part of the broader electronics sector, semiconductors contribute significantly to export earnings, employment generation, and foreign direct investment.
+The industry also supports technology transfer and skills development, reinforcing its role as one of the Philippines’ most important high-technology manufacturing sectors.